 The Requirements module

-- This section lists all the requirements selected in your current search
+- This section lists all the requirements in the prototype or the ones selected in your current search.

 - The Requirements Details palette displays all of the information related to the selected requirement.
 Here you can modify information related to the selected requirement, such as the Author, Name, Type, Source, and Description.